Storidge/cio-user-docs/kubernetes_storage/install.md

 On Linux, you can show the initiator name with:  `cat /etc/iscsi/initiatorname.iscsi`
 :::

+## Install Kubernetes components

 Install the Kubernetes components (kubelet, kubeadm, kubectl, kubernetes-cni) on the worker nodes if not already installed.

+## Next

+With software components installed, you are ready to configure and [initialize a cluster](https://docs.storidge.com/kubernetes_storage/initialize_cluster.html).